 I received the second lesson from my writing coach.
-Feeling dejected, I said to my husband, “I’m not sure if I can do this.”
+Feeling dejected, I said, “I’m not sure if I can do this.”
+My husband looked confused.

 He responded, “How hard can it be?
-Just write a book and get it published,” staring at me like that’s not what I wanted.
+Just write a book and get it published.”
+He stared at me like that’s not what I wanted.

 Am I the only writer EVER that felt like quitting?